OscarD79/MechaCar_Statistical_Analysis/README.md

 * The design specifications for the MechaCar suspension coils dictate that the variance of the 	suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

-- Methodology: Using group_by, we summarize the mean, median, variance and standard deviation.
+Using group_by, we summarize the mean, median, variance and standard deviation.
 We use the variance to determine PSIs for the three lots to determine that which if any is over 100 PSI.

 - Answer: **In total all lots meet the 100 PSI or less specification with an average PSI of about 62.
-However, while lots 1 and 2 individually met the PSI variance requirements lot 3 exceeded the variance requirements at 170 PSI.**
+However, while lots 1 and 2 individually met the PSI variance requirements lot 3 exceeded the variance requirements at 170 PSI. **

 ## T-Test on Suspension Coils